yumauri/effector-storage/README.md

 // --8<--

 // when you are sure, that storage was updated,
-// and you need to force update `store` from storage with new value pickup()
+// and you need to update `store` from storage with new value pickup()
 ```